Automated-Amphibians/automated-amphibians.github.io/team/2023/build-log.md

 Frame nearly rebuilt

 ### Feb 23rd Thu
 Started reading the instructions, watching the videos, geez that helps a lot.
-Frame rebuild worked on
+Frame rebuild worked on.
+* Key Learnings:
+    * Read the instructions!
+    * Layout parts first!
+    * Come up with a plan on how to assemble if one does not exist

 ### Feb 22rd Wed - power outages
 Frame complete - UH OH, as built, components will be outside of frame, need to rebuild